joshlong-attic/booternetes-springone-tour-march-2021-workshop/README.md

 `CrmClient` offers three public methods.
 The first, `getCustomers`, calls the HTTP service and returns all the `Customer` records.
 The second method, `getOrdersFor`, returns all the `Order` records for a given `Customer`.
 The third and final method, `getCustomerOrders`, mixes both of these methods and provides a composite view.

-The fourth method, `applySlaDefaults`, uses the operators on `Flux<T>` to apply some useful defaults to all of our reactive streams to gracefully degrade in the face of an exception in the request (`onErrorResume`), use a timeout (`timeout`) and configure that the request should be retried (`retryWhen`) with a growing backoff period between subsequent attempts.
+The fourth method, `applySlaDefaults`, uses `Flux<T>`'s operators to apply some useful defaults to all of our reactive streams.
+The stream will degrade gracefully if a request fails (`onErrorResume`).
+It will use a timeout (`timeout`) to abandon the request after a time interval has elapsed.
+The stream will retry (`retryWhen`) the request with a growing backoff period between subsequent attempts.

 Finally, we'll need to stand up an HTTP endpoint that people can use to get the materialized view.